 The Research Room and Archives contain a variety of marine related resources.
 These include books on the maritime history of Bruce County, microfilm of Marine Casualties on the Great Lakes 1863-1873, Lighthouse Keepers logs, and more.
-For photographs see the Photo Gallery and JH Scougall photo collection.
-Both of these collections include a number of marine related photographs.
+For photographs see the Historic Photo Gallery. and browse by Type: Marine.
+In addition, see the Southampton Marine Heritage Society scrapbooks index below.

 Search images from our collection pertaining to the military history of the people of Bruce County.
 Want to know more?
-Visit the Research Room to learn about Bruce County’s military involvement.
+Visit Bruce Remembers Virtual War Memorial or the Research Room to learn about Bruce County’s military involvement.
 General military history books are available as well as microfilm reels from pre 1900 involvement in the 32nd Bruce Battalion.
 Most of our Area Histories have a chapter on the military involvement of their community.
 We have a variety of newspapers that cover the war years.
 Our collection boasts both audio and video oral histories of local veterans.

 Military Oral History Interviews